-- Ensure that all staff read at least Part One of Keeping Children Safe in Education - Ensure that staff working with children will also read KCSIE Annex A. - Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure. - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of Keeping Children Safe in Education
+- Ensure that all staff read at least Part One of Keeping Children Safe in Education - Ensure that staff working with children will also read KCSIE Annex A.

-- Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguarding and promote children's welfare - Ensure that each school works in line with local inter-agency procedures - Ensure that the Safeguarding Policy is updated annually and made available via the school website - Provide a Staff Code of Conduct - Ensure that all responsibilities regarding Children Missing from Education are followed, using as reference Children Missing Education Statutory Guidance (Sep 2016). - Instruct the school administration to hold more than one contact number for each child, where possible - Ensure that schools report to their local authority the removal of a child from the school roll in line with statutory and local authority guidance - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction - Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis - Ensure that appropriate filters and monitoring systems are in place to keep children safe online; and - Ensure that children are taught about safeguarding, including online safety - The proprietor ensures that an annual review of safeguarding arrangements is conducted.
+- Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure. - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of Keeping Children Safe in Education - Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguarding and promote children's welfare - Ensure that each school works in line with local inter-agency procedures - Ensure that the Safeguarding Policy is updated annually and made available via the school website - Provide a Staff Code of Conduct - Ensure that all responsibilities regarding Children Missing from Education\ are followed, using as reference the "Protocolo de Absentismo" según indica la resolución de 29 de septiembre de 2021, de la directora general de Inclusión Educativa. - Instruct the school administration to hold more than one contact number for each child, where possible. - Ensure that schools report to their local authority the removal of a child from the school roll in line with statutory and local authority guidance - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction - Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis - Ensure that appropriate filters and monitoring systems are in place to keep children safe online; and - Ensure that children are taught about safeguarding, including online safety - \ The proprietor ensures that an annual review of safeguarding arrangements is conducted.

-Regular termly meetings will be held to discuss Safeguarding and Peer on Peer abuse cases.
+Regular termly meetings will be held to discuss Safeguarding and child on child abuse cases.
 These meetings will involve the Safeguarding team, Heads of Primary and Secondary, the Director and the Proprietor.
 The school management team will be informed of cases and will take the ultimate decision where outside agencies are concerned and their involvement in specific cases, on a case to case basis.

-36. IMPLEMENTATION, MONITORING, EVALUATION AND REVIEW
+38. IMPLEMENTATION, MONITORING, EVALUATION AND REVIEW